apache/arrow-site/powered_by.md

   Database Connectivity (ODBC) interface.
 It provides the ability to return Arrow Tables and RecordBatches in addition to the Python Database API Specification 2.0.
-* **[Falcon][25]:** An interactive data exploration tool with coordinated views.
-  Falcon loads Arrow files using the Arrow JavaScript module.
-Since Arrow does not need to be parsed (like text-based formats like CSV and JSON), startup cost is significantly minimized.
-* **[FASTDATA.io][26]**: Plasma Engine (unrelated to Arrow's Plasma In-Memory Object Store) exploits the massive parallel processing power of GPUs for stream and batch processing.
-It supports Arrow as input and output, uses Arrow internally to maximize performance, and can be used with existing Apache Spark™ APIs.

 [1]: https://www.apache.org/foundation/marks/
 [2]: https://www.apache.org/foundation/marks/faq/